 One characteristic of Bulk Migration is the ability to customize several aspects of the Guest OS.

-In general, it is best practice to migrate virtual machines on an extended network to keep a virtual machine's IP address, MAC address, and overall identity.
-But in some scenarios, it can be beneficial to modify a VM’s characteristics.
+In general, it is best practice when migrating virtual machines on an extended network to keep a virtual machine's IP address, MAC address, and overall identity.
+In some scenarios, it can be beneficial to modify a VM’s characteristics.
 For example, it might be necessary to migrate non-production workloads to free up private network prefixes, and making these changes during the migration can save the effort of manually updating the VM settings after the migration.
 The following guest customizations are available:

 - Guest OS Hostname